ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-gb.md

 Before switching your hosting plan to a lower plan, ensure that the new plan has enough FTP users.

 You can view the number of FTP users in your OVHcloud Control Panel.
-Go to the `Web Cloud`{.action} section, then select the plan concerned in the `Hosting`{.action} section on the left-hand side.
+Go to the `Web Cloud`{.action} section, then select the plan concerned in the `Hosting plans`{.action} section on the left-hand side.
 On the page that appears, click on the `FTP-SSH`{.action} tab.
 In the lower part of the next page, a table lists all FTP users created for your Web Hosting plan.

 To delete FTP users, click the `...`{.action} to the right of the FTP user you want to delete, then `Delete`{.action}.